Scholarships & Grants

 The Swarthmore College Scholarship

-Swarthmore College awarded just under $44 million in scholarship funds for the current academic year.
+Swarthmore College awarded more than $43 million in scholarship funds for 2018-2019 academic year.
 Most of these funds were granted to our students as Swarthmore Scholarships.
 The Swarthmore Scholarship is a gift from the College that does not need to be repaid.
 These scholarships may be supported with the College’s endowed, restricted, or general funds.
 Many of these funds were provided by generous alumni and friends of the College.
 Recipients of the Swarthmore Scholarship see the award appear as a credit on their College bill each semester.

 Other Scholarships & Grants